Getting Started on Your Way to the Amazon

 6) Airport Transfers: At your request and at additional expense we can have a transfer van and a guide at the airport waiting for you on your arrival.
 Rates can vary and we will be pleased to quote these for you at your request.
 Sometimes transfers can include other travelers on the same cruise.
 It is easy also in Manaus to simply take a taxi to your hotel.
 It's up to you.

 7) Optional City Tour of Manaus: A 3.5 hour tour of Manaus is available the Friday that our cruises end.
 The tour consists of a visit to the oldest square in Manaus, the Praça Dom Pedro ll, the boisterous Mercado Municipal, and the Teatro Amazonas, the famed Opera House of the Amazon.
-Included are the services of an English speaking guide, entrance fees, and transportation to and from the hotels on the Ponta Negra: the Hotel Tropical and the Wyndham Gardens.
+Included are the services of an English speaking guide, entrance fees, and transportation to and from the meeting place on the Ponta Negra area of the city, the Hotel Tropical.
 Please keep in mind that most museums are government operated and may be closed according to unpredictable public service schedules.
 Most are closed on Sundays and holidays.

 8) Administrative Procedure: